mozilla-services/push-service/docs/design.md

             |<---------------------|                      |
             |                      |                      |

-In SimplePush, the Push Message is only a version used to wake UA code.
-Firefox OS uses [the SimplePush API][spapi] for its UA subscription API.
+In WebPush, the Push Message is used to wake UA code.
+Firefox OS uses the [the WebPush API][pushapi] for its UA subscription API.

-Currently the Mozilla Push Service only supports an extended SimplePush protocol using a websocket between the UA and the Push Service.
+Currently the Mozilla Push Service supports a proprietary protocol using a websocket between the UA and the Push Service.

-## SimplePush Protocol
+## WebPush Proprietary Protocol

-This documents the current extended SimplePush protocol used between the UA and the Push Service.
+This documents the current Push Service Protocol used between the UA and the Push Service.

-The SimplePush protocol uses a websocket that carries JSON messages in a mostly request/response style format.
+The protocol uses a websocket that carries JSON messages in a mostly request/response style format.
 The only exception is that after the **Hello** response the Push Server will send any stored notifications as well as new notifications when they arrive.